terraform-yc-modules/terraform-yc-postgresql/README.md

 <b>Notes:</b>
 1. The `owners` variable defines a list of databases owners.
 It does not support the `permissions` list because these users will be linked with `databases` via the `owner` parameter.
 This means each database must have an owner.
 2. The `users` variable defines a list of separate DB users with the `permissions` list, which points to a list of databases.
-This means each user will have an access to each database from the `permissions` list.
+This means each user will have access to each database from the `permissions` list.
 3. The `settings_options` parameter may be null, in which case the default values will be used.

 ### Example